bl13pbl03p/buildphish/README.md

 ## To do
 - [x]  Build initial script
-- [ ]  Check if Gophish already exists as service
+- [x]  Check if Gophish already exists as service
 - [ ]  Add uninstall script
-- [ ]  Add ASCII banner
+- [x]  Add ASCII banner
 - [ ]  Add preview to README
-- [ ]  Succesfully configure gophish.service file on initial run while adding '>>'
 - [ ]  More functions and fun stuff

 ## Resources